codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/dockerhub-triggers.md

 max-width="70%"
 %}

-1. copy `Endpoint` URL
+1. copy `Endpoint` URL,
-1. visit DockerHub image settings page following link in help
+1. visit DockerHub image settings page following link in help, and
-1. add a new DockerHub Webhook with previously copied `Endpoint` URL
+1. add a new DockerHub Webhook with previously copied `Endpoint` URL.

 ### Triggering Codefresh pipeline with DockerHub push